noahvarghese/OWD/content/blog/best-window-and-door-frames-locks-to-prevent-break-ins.md

 image: /img/break-ins-e1500913086456.jpg
 section:
   - heading: ""
-    content: >-
+    content: >+
-      <p>That’s why all of our vinyl windows have a multi-point locking system.
+      That’s why all of our vinyl windows have a multi-point locking system.
-      This system is the highest quality and most secure option available to homeowners.</p>
+      This system is the highest quality and most secure option available to homeowners.

-      <p>Our doors are commercially-rated, and are four times stronger than typical residential door frames.
-Like our windows, our doors also come with a multi-point locking system to keep your home safe.</p>
+  - content: Our doors are commercially-rated, and are four times stronger than typical residential door frames.
+Like our windows, our doors also come with a multi-point locking system to keep your home safe.

-      <p>Check out some of these other tips for adding extra security to your home:</p>
+  - content: "Check out some of these other tips for adding extra security to your home:"
+  - content: >-

       <ul>

       <li>If your windows or doors don’t have multi-point locking systems, consider having one or two extra locks installed or have your windows and doors replaced</li>